-Proposals for woodland planting, restocking and management will be encouraged to provide multiple benefits and be informed by the Glasgow City Region Forestry & Woodland Strategy.
+Proposals for woodland planting, restocking and management will be encouraged to provide multiple benefits and be informed by the Supplementary Guidance of Glasgow & Clyde Valley Forestry and Woodland Strategy.
 These include climate change mitigation and adaptation by capturing carbon and reducing flood risk, opportunities for community woodlands, improving health through recreation and outdoor learning.
 The siting and design of woodland should protect and enhance the historic environment; biodiversity, of international, national and local importance; and provide green network opportunities, in line with the UK Forestry Standard and Scottish Biodiversity Strategy.
 In particular, woodland schemes should respect and enhance the features for which nature conservation areas, geological sites and local landscape areas are designated.